 Scratch the surface and you'll actually see a more compelling phone.
 The telephoto zoom is quite useful – arguably more so than the ultra-wide sensor.
 The LiDAR scanner, while still in its infancy as technology for an iPhone, is already proving to be helpful when shooting in low light, and there's that issue of storage too – starting at 128GB is far more palatable than 64GB for the modern smartphone user.

 If you're thinking you'll need that extra bit of RAM, or just want to make sure you've got one of the best phones Apple has put out, then you may well feel it's worth paying that bit extra.
-Of course, there is also the small matter of the iPhone 12 Pro Max, with its (likely) longer battery life and better camera sensor to think about.
+If you want even more than that, you may prefer the iPhone 12 Pro Max.